-Following a relatively wild first wave of COVID-19 in March, Netanyahu allowed houses of worship, markets, restaurants and stores to reopen in April and May.
+Following a relatively mild first wave of COVID-19 in March, Netanyahu allowed houses of worship, markets, restaurants and stores to reopen in April and May.
 In late June and early July, the number of infections rose again, triggering the shuttering of nonessential businesses and reintroduction of social-distancing measures.

 Netanyahu also appointed a coronavirus “czar”, Ronni Gamzu of the Tel Aviv Sourasky Medical Center, to coordinate the government’s response to the pandemic.

 So far, the effect of the measures has been limited, with the number of confirmed coronavirus cases rising by as many as 2,000 per day in the last week.

 Dissatisfaction with Netanyahu’s handling of the pandemic comes on top of long-standing concerns about the high cost of living in Israel, which was behind major protests in 2011, as well as the prime minister’s corruption.